 The budget execution data indicated a public deficit of YER 532 billion (approximately 2.7 percent of GDP) in 2021, compared with the deficit in 2020 of YER 896 billion (over 6 percent of GDP).
 The ratio of total revenues and grants to public expenditures reached 67 percent in 2021.
 While still far from the 80 percent coverage ratio commonly considered the rule of thumb for emerging markets, these ratios nevertheless represented a significant improvement over the 45 percent ratio in 2020.

-The preliminary data on budget execution during the first semester of CY 2022 showed an overall surplus of about YER 121 billion linked to the global oil price surge along with the adoption of a market exchange rate for oil revenues since January 2022.
+The preliminary data on budget execution on September 2022 showed an overall deficit of YER 329 billion linked to the global oil price surge along with the adoption of a market exchange rate for oil revenues since January 2022.